 These pesto goats cheese filo parcels are a delicious little bite of goodness.
-Crisp, flaky pastry, smooth creamy goats cheese and the fabulous flavors of pesto.
-They’re perfect for entertaining too.
+Crisp, flaky pastry, smooth creamy goat cheese and the fabulous flavors of pesto.
+They're perfect for entertaining too.

 These pesto goats cheese filo parcels are such a delicious combination.
 Crisp, flaky pastry, smooth creamy goats cheese and the fabulous flavors of pesto to bring it together.
 So make up a batch and treat your guests at your next dinner party.

 - Prosciutto wrapped dates

 - Baked coconut shrimp with mango dipping sauce